-Typically starting in a woman's 40s, the precise onset of perimenopause may be difficult to pinpoint.
-As perimenopause marks a gradual decline in hormones oestrogen and progesterone, the rate at which each woman's levels change, and how she is affected by this over time, is unique to everyone.
-You might experience perimenopause for two years, or it may go on for ten: again, this is different for every woman.
+Typically starting in a woman's 40s, the precise onset of perimenopause (also known as pre-menopause) may be difficult to pinpoint.
+As perimenopause marks a gradual decline in hormones oestrogen and progesterone, the rate at which each woman's levels change, and how she is affected by this over time is unique to everyone.
+Although this usually happens in a woman's 40s, it can begin as early as your mid-30s.
+You might experience perimenopause for two years, or it may go on for ten; again, this is different for every woman.
 In fact, some women do not even report experiencing perimenopausal symptoms at all!

 There is a delicate balance of hormones within a woman's body.
 As your hormones change during perimenopause, the balance of chemicals within the body changes, which triggers certain responses in the brain as the body naturally adjusts.
 This can bring on physical as well as emotional symptoms, which vary in nature depending on your particular chemical makeup.

 For example, oestrogen stimulates serotonin, a major mood neurotransmitter that brings on feelings of happiness.
-When your oestrogen levels drop, it can in turn cause a drop in serotonin within your brain, so causing feelings of sadness or depression.
-Oestrogen and progesterone also work to manage production of cortisol, the hormone that triggers feelings of stress, and so feelings of panic, stress and anxiety may be heightened as these hormone levels change, too.
+When your oestrogen levels drop, it can, in turn, cause a drop in serotonin within your brain, causing feelings of sadness or depression.
+Oestrogen and progesterone also work to manage the production of cortisol, the hormone that triggers feelings of stress, and so feelings of panic, stress and anxiety may be heightened as these hormone levels change, too.

-During the last one-two years of perimenopause, oestrogen levels decline at a faster rate, which usually brings on symptoms also experienced by menopausal women.
+During the last one to two years of perimenopause, oestrogen levels decline at a faster rate, which usually brings on symptoms also experienced by menopausal women.
 These commonly include:

 Not all of these symptoms are experienced by all women, and not all will experience them in the same capacity: it depends on how your body responds to your changes in hormone levels.
 If you aren't sure whether you're perimenopausal or not, you can go to your GP and get a blood test that will measure your hormone levels.